edgedb/easy-edgedb/README.md

 We get `{'Count Dracula can enter.'}`.

-Some other options for improvement later on are:
+Some other possible ideas for improvement later on for `can_enter()` are:

-- Move `name` from `Place` and `Ship` over to `HasCoffins`.
-Then the user could just enter a string, which the function would use to `SELECT` the type and then display its name, giving a result like "Count Dracula can enter London."
+- Move the property `name` from `Place` and `Ship` over to `HasCoffins`.
+Then the user could just enter a string.
+The function would then use it to `SELECT` the type and then display its name, giving a result like "Count Dracula can enter London."
 - Require a date in the function so that we can check if the vampire is dead or not first.
-For example, if we entered a date after Lucy died, the function would just remind us that `vampire.name` is dead already and won't be entering anywhere.
+For example, if we entered a date after Lucy died, it would just display something like `vampire.name ++ ' is already dead on ' ++ <str>.date ++ ' and cannot enter ' ++ city.name`.
-- Change the function `can_enter()` to take a vampire type instead of `Person`.
-Right now both `Vampire` and `MinorVampire` just extend `Person`, so our function needs to trust that the user is entering a string for a name of a vampire.

-## Constraints
+## More constraints

 Let's look at two more constraints.
 We've seen `exclusive` and `max_value` already, but there are [some others](https://www.edgedb.com/docs/edgeql/sdl/constraints/#constraints) we can use as well.
 There is one called `max_len_value` that makes sure that a string doesn't go over a certain length.
 That will be good for our `PC` type, which we created but have only used once because we are still just using the Dracula book to populate a database.
 But `max_len_value()` will definitely be needed for `PC`.
 We'll change it to look like this: